particle-iot/spark-setup-ios/README.md

 ### Example

 Cocoapods usage example app (in Swift) can be found [here](https://www.github.com/spark/spark-setup-ios-example/).
 Example app demonstates - invoking the setup wizard, customizing its UI and using the returned SparkDevice instance once setup wizard completes (delegate).
 Feel free to contribute to the example by submitting pull requests.

 ### Reference

 Check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/SparkSetup/) or consult the javadoc style comments in `SparkSetupCustomization.h` and `SparkSetupMainController.h` for each public method or property.
-If the Device Setup library installation completed successfully - you should be able to press `Esc` to get an auto-complete hints from XCode for each public method or property in the library.
+If the Device Setup library installation completed successfully in your XCode project - you should be able to press `Esc` to get an auto-complete hints from XCode for each public method or property in the library.

 ## Requirements / limitations

 - iOS 8.0 and up supported
 - Currently setup wizard displays on portait mode only.
-- XCode 6.0 and up is required
+- XCode 7 and up is required

 ## Installation